Pablodubco/unit-4-game/README.md

 >**NOTE:** Although the stat property names should remain unchanged (sans replacing the new names everywhere in the code), what they do, how they interact with the skills, and how they are displayed in the UI, is completely configurable.
 Except for HP and Speed that have a specified default behavior in the game logic, the other 5 stats are just values to be used for inflicting and reducing damage.
 >* Specify how stats will be named (displayed to the player) in the [display elements settings](#display-elements-settings) section.
 >* The rules that define damage types and defensive stats to reduce damage are defined in the _[arDmgTypeAttackProp](#stats-and-skills-settings)_ and _[arDmgTypeDefenseProp](#stats-and-skills-settings)_ game properties.
->* The rules that define damage types and offensive stats are set inside each skill's individual properties.
+>* The rules that define damage types and offensive stats are set inside each [skill's individual properties](#skill-properties).
 For example, even if you specify a "weapon" damage type for a skill, you can use the "magic" or "intelligence" as the skills offensive stats.

-The displayed names of the stats can be changed by altering the [display strings](#display-elements-settings) game properties.
-The way they interact with skills

 **Base stats intBase+Stat (intBaseHP, intBaseAttack, intBaseCounter, etc)**